- The Toolbar

 This will let you tag your script with shots, and build a shotlist for your director and camera team to follow during your shoot.

 This sidebar lets you hear your story play out from any line at any time with fully customizable text-to-speech playback.

 *NOTE* If you don't see Read Through, you may need to toggle this feature on from the Options Menu.

 The footer of your editor includes:

 The insights timers on the bottom left will tell you how long you've been typing in this session, and how long you've had your script open but inactive.

 Clicking on the Insights link will give you a stats window where you can set goals, track your progress, and more.

 Word/Page count, Last saved and shortcut keys

 At the bottom right of your page is a running page and word count, as well as the when the last save of your script happened.

-Finally, when more than one user has the document open at once, the footer will display their avatars in the bottom right of your screen to let you know.
+Finally, when more than one user has the document open at once, the header will display their avatars in the upper right of your screen to let you know.